AceDataCloud/SunoAPI/README.md

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-Upon first application, there will be a free quota provided, allowing you to use the API for free.
+Upon first application, there will be a free quota available for use of the API.

 ### Basic Usage

-If you want to generate a song, you can input any text, for example, if I want to generate a song about Christmas, I can input `a song for Christmas`, as shown in the image:
+To generate songs, you can input any text.
+For example, if I want to generate a song about Christmas, I can input `a song for Christmas`, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/2kuuup.png" width="500" class="m-auto"></p>

 Here we can see that we have set the Request Headers, including:

-- `accept`: the format of the response result you want to receive, here filled as `application/json`, which means JSON format.
+- `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
 - `authorization`: the key to call the API, which can be directly selected after application.

 Additionally, we set the Request Body, including: